Faf du Plessis: Record breaking year

-For the 2016–17 Australian tour of South Africa to play five ODIs, du Plessis was named captain after original skipper AB de Villiers ruled out due to a surgery.
+For the 2016–17 Australian tour of South Africa to play five ODIs, du Plessis was named captain after original skipper AB de Villiers was ruled out due to a surgery.
 On 2 October, du Plessis scored his sixth century in the second game and became the second cricketer to score centuries in all international formats as captain, after Sri Lanka's Tillakaratne Dilshan.
-During that same match at Johannesburg, du Plessis become the first batsman to score centuries in all three formats of cricket at a single venue.
-Till April 2018, he has scored 17 international centuries (seven Test, nine ODI and one T20I) and is the first South African to score a century in all international formats.
+During that same match at Johannesburg, du Plessis become the first batsman to score centuries in all three formats of cricket at a single venue. and is the first South African to score a century in all international formats of the game.

 du Plessis is the first player to score a century in an innings of a day/night Test as captain.
 In the same game he set the record for declaration of the lowest ever total ever as an unbeaten captain, where he remained unbeaten on 118 in South Africa's first innings score of 259/9 dec.

 On 12 December 2016, with AB de Villiers stepping down as Test Captain, du Plessis also inherited the role.

 On 7 February 2017, du Plessis scored 185 runs in the fourth ODI against Sri Lanka, the second highest individual score by a South African, just three runs short of Gary Kirsten's 188*.